Special values and integral representations for the Hurwitz-type Euler zeta functions: Integral representations of Hurwitz-type Euler zeta functions

 \section{Integral representations of Hurwitz-type Euler zeta functions}

-In this section, we shall evaluate integrals with integrands consisting of products of Hurwitz-type Euler zeta functions and Lerch-type Euler zeta functions.
+In this section, we shall evaluate integrals with integrands consisting of products of Hurwitz-type Euler zeta functions.
 These will imply some integral representations for the function and classical relations for the integral of products of two Euler polynomials.

 \begin{theorem} Let $s,s'\in\mathbb R_0^-.$ Then we have

 Similarly, we have

 \end{theorem} \begin{proof} In view of (\ref{thm-fu-co}), (\ref{thm-f-c 1}) and (\ref{thm-f-c 2}), the expansion (\ref{F-Exp}) shows that the coefficients of $\zeta_E(s',x)$ are given by